THE STORY OF CABEL T-B RECORDING

 gets a sense of closure that only comes from listening to Dino try to explain

-everything you just heard for 13:35 minutes.
+everything you just heard in only 13:35 minutes.
 During the commentary

 Dino explains why this will be Cabel T-B's last recording and with that